 hugh.rabagliati@ed.ac.uk

 Children have considerable difficulty producing informative and unambiguous referring expressions, a fact that still lacks a full explanation.
-Potential insight can come from psycholinguistic models of ambiguity avoidance in adults, which suggest that, before describing any scene, speakers pro-actively monitor for some -- but not all -- types of potential ambiguity, and then subsequently monitor how they themselves have described the scene to check for any unnoticed ambiguity.
-Our experiments use eye tracking to assess the developing roles of these skills in children's referential communication.
+Potential insight can come from psycholinguistic models of ambiguity avoidance in adults, which suggest that, before describing any scene, speakers pro-actively monitor for some -- but not all -- types of potential ambiguity, and then subsequently monitor whether their just-produced expression provides an ambiguous description.
+Our experiments used eye tracking to assess the developing roles of these skills in children's referential communication.
 Experiment 1 shows that adults' eye movements can index the processes of both pro-active and self monitoring.
 Experiments 2 and 3 show that children (n = 110) typically do not pro-actively monitor for potential ambiguity, although they do show evidence of pro-active monitoring on the occasions when they produce informative expressions.
-However, we do find evidence that children consistently monitor their own descriptions for ambiguity.
+However, we do find evidence that children consistently monitor their own descriptions for ambiguity, even though they rarely correct their utterances.
 We propose that the process of self monitoring might act as a learning signal, that guides children as they acquire the ability to monitor pro-actively.

 Keywords: Referential communication, language production, development, eye tracking, ambiguity